Alfresco/docs-alfresco/content-services/latest/admin/control-center.md

     Go back to step 4 in the initial Docker Compose instructions to start the deployment again.

-> **Note:** You'll need a machine with at least 13GB of memory to distribute among the Docker containers.
+> **Note:** You'll need a machine with at least 13 GB of memory to distribute among the Docker containers.